 Petrolatum comes from a non-renewable resource: TRUE and FALSE

 Petrolatum is a hydrocarbon, traditionally derived from the distillation of oil.
 Due to growing concerns that petrolatum is sourced from non-renewable sources, some skin care and cosmetics companies have started to use “hybrid petrolatums” derived from a combination of vegetable oils and waxes.
 Most, however, do not.

-If you are ultra big on the green movement, you may wish to avoid petrolatum.
-However, as cosmetic chemist Rebecca James Gadberry has noted, many people do not realize that more than 50% of the ingredients used in cosmetics are derived from non-renewable resources as well.
+If you are ultra-big on the green movement, you may wish to avoid petrolatum.
+However, as cosmetic chemist Rebecca James Gadberry has noted, many people do not realize that more than 50% of the ingredients used in cosmetics are derived from non-renewable resources as well (Skin Inc).
 So perhaps methods like avoiding plastic bags, buying reusable water bottles, and recycling are more sustainable, valid efforts than supporting the green movement through your choices in beauty products.
 Of course, every effort counts – this is your choice.